OK hands up. Who can’t fit their car in their garage?

 - Don’t agonise over stuff – quickly let go of no brainers

-- Though keep your eyes peeled for duplicates, outgrown, expired and broken things plus all the just-in-case stuff you WILL not miss
+- Keep your eyes peeled for duplicates, outgrown, expired and broken things plus all the just-in-case stuff you will not miss

 - Remember the more often you do it, the easier it gets

 The key thing is you must stick to your timer and get out of there the moment it pings.
 Do NOT let the monster suck you into an hour long, going nowhere session!

 My prompts will help you keep your blinkers on and focus plus – and it’s a biggie – they will give you neat bundles of stuff to sell or pass on.